akash1190/Wine-Data-Statistics/README.md

    yarn start

-   reate a pull request for 'master' on GitHub by visiting: https://github.com/akash1190/Wine-Data-Statistics/pull/new/master
+   Create a pull request for 'master' on GitHub by visiting: https://github.com/akash1190/Wine-Data-Statistics/pull/new/master

 ### Prerequisitesadd